 Similar to neighboring Malaysia, Singapore also has a mixed ethnicity; just the proportions are different.
 Chinese make up 76.2%, Malays 15.0%, and Indians 7.4% of the population.
 The first Indians arrived hoping for a better future, and Raffles made them settle at a designated area.
 It has become the Indian quarter, called Little India.
 It is one of the best things about Singapore that you encounter the food and customs of various ethnic groups.
 Little India has colorful two-story houses with shops on the ground floor.
 They sell everything that is Indian, from spices to dresses and statues of Hindu Gods.

 Visit the Sultan Mosque in Kampong Glam

-Kampong Glam is the traditional Malay district of Singapore in the vicinity of Little India.
+One of the unique things to do in Singapore is to visit Kampong Glam, the traditional Malay district of Singapore in the vicinity of Little India.
 Malays are the original inhabitants of Singapore.
 Clashes between Chinese and Malay ethnicities were not unheard of in the past.
 Still, the Singaporean government puts a lot of effort into the equal treatment of all the religions and ethnic groups that live peacefully together now.
 Out of respect, locals sing the national anthem in the Malay language, and in 2017, Halimah Yacob was elected as the first Malaysian and female president in the country’s history.

 The Malay district has street names such as Baghdad, Muscat, Bussorah that recall the earlier presence of Arab and Afghan traders in Singapore.